The Human performance (HP) expertise group focuses on the optimization and improvement of human performance in challenging circumstances.

 - developed or further developed innovative methods, techniques and products in order to allow the aforementioned professionals to perform optimally and to keep them healthy and fit.
 Think of cooling vests, camouflage clothing, night vision, exoskeletons, apps and integration of sensors in clothing or other "wearables".

-HP consists of three teams: Perseverance, Preparedness & Environmental Ergonomics (P2E2), Advancing Human performance in Environments that are Adverse and Demanding (AHEAD) and Perception, Cognition, Neuro & Technology (PCNT).
+- Perception, cognition, neuro and technology (PCNT).
 The group has extensive knowledge of and experience with the end user and the circumstances in which they operate.

 The main underlying expertise: